drug-design/course/docs/chapters/conformational-analysis.md

 ### Working with a Set of Representative Conformers

-With a resolution of 10&#176; the conformers of n-butane will be represented by 36 geometries.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/working-set-representative-conformers-12ee539f'><i class='fa fa-play' aria-hidden='true'></i></button>With a resolution of 10&#176; the conformers of n-butane will be represented by 36 geometries.
 However they can be reduced to a much smaller set represented by the local minima.
 In this case we can select the following three equilibrium geometries: the gauche (+), gauche (-) and the anti, and not 36 positions.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/conformational-analysis/3_6_1_1.png){: loading=lazy }
 #### Sildenafil Example

-With such a rule, all the "typically different" conformers of the molecule are represented.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/sildenafil-example-ee26fdb6'><i class='fa fa-play' aria-hidden='true'></i></button>With such a rule, all the "typically different" conformers of the molecule are represented.
 In the example presented here, instead of studying hundred billions of forms, we now have only to study 8748 (3x3x3x3x3x3x3x4=8748) conformers.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

 ![](https://media.drugdesign.org/course/conformational-analysis/3_6_2_1.png){: loading=lazy }
 ### Family Representatives: Small Rings

-Select a given ring size and select the bond multiplicity scheme you want for the ring (i.e. single or double bonds).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/family-representatives-small-rings-023ccdca'><i class='fa fa-play' aria-hidden='true'></i></button>Select a given ring size and select the bond multiplicity scheme you want for the ring (i.e. single or double bonds).
 The  conformations associated to the system you have chosen appear both in 2D (with the signs of the torsion angles) and in 3D.

 ![](https://media.drugdesign.org/course/conformational-analysis/alt2_c7_2.gif){: loading=lazy }

 ### Family Representatives: Acyclic Bonds

-Describe the nature of the central bond atoms and their hybridization.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/family-representatives-acyclic-bonds-1fe74779'><i class='fa fa-play' aria-hidden='true'></i></button>Describe the nature of the central bond atoms and their hybridization.
 Newman representations appear and are clickable.

 ![](https://media.drugdesign.org/course/conformational-analysis/alt2_ab5.gif){: loading=lazy }